-- (1) Includes the aggregate fees paid or payable for professional services rendered for the audits of the Company's annual consolidated financial statements and the reviews of interim financial information.
-The fees for the fiscal years ended February 28, 2023 and 2022 included audits of internal control over financial reporting and fees billed for services rendered in connection with the issuance of consents, comfort letters and review of documents filed with the SEC. - (2) Includes the aggregate fees billed for tax return compliance, transfer pricing, and tax consultations.
+(1) Includes the aggregate fees paid or payable for professional services rendered for the audits of the Company's annual consolidated financial statements and the reviews of interim financial information.
+The fees for the fiscal years ended February 28(29), 2024 and 2023 included audits of internal control over financial reporting and fees billed for services rendered in connection with the issuance of consents, comfort letters and review of documents filed with the SEC.